Melkoroth/AIDEdevelopmentHardware/README.md

 [![Platformio Version](https://img.shields.io/badge/platformio-3.6.2-orange.svg)](https://platformio.org/)
 [![Platform](https://img.shields.io/badge/platform-Atmel%20SAM-yellow.svg)](https://platformio.org/platforms/atmelsam)

 This is a C++ project developed using Platformio framework for the Adafruit Hardware.
+No external hardware is used in this example, just the included sensors in the PCB.

 Internally the hardware keeps waiting for the serial character 'a' which means that the alarm has been triggered.
 When the alarm is triggered it will flash lights, speak out loud and wait for the caregiver to acknowledge the warning with the press of any button.
 Once the user has acknowledged the message a 'b' is returned through serial.